 The ball bearing sits between the pusher and the clutch push rod (that is actuated by the clutch lever from the other side of the engine).

-Remove the 20mm nut, I use a rattle gun and have never owned any special clutch holding tool.
+Remove the 20mm nut, using a rattle gun, I have never owned any special clutch holding tool.
 You can hold the clutch basket quite safely with a screw driver.
-Under the nut is a special washer (on some models it may have the word “Outside” written on it).
+Under the nut is a special washer (on some models it may have the word “Outside” written on it), make note of its orientation.
 Place everything onto a clean sheet of paper and clean it of excess oil and grime.

 Once the nut and washer are free, the basket will lift off to reveal the following..

 We need to remove the three screws that hold the secondary shaft in place.
 Looking at the image below, you can see there is some damage, hopefully yours’s are perfect AND you will keep them that way, if not, plan to get some replacements from a fastener supplier.
 The three screws hold a retaining piece that holds the secondary shaft in place.

 Remove the bracket.